-Includes notebooks, documents, maps, drawings, photographs, letters, emails, text messages, voicemails, Skype messages, MS Teams chats, post it notes and any other thing on which information is recorded or stored by any means whether digital, physical, or otherwise.
+Includes notebooks, documents, maps, drawings, photographs, letters, emails, text messages, voicemails, MS Teams chats, post it notes and any other thing on which information is recorded or stored by any means whether digital, physical, or otherwise.

 What is a record.